nevinera/traverse/skills/primary/druidism/rank1.md

 Magical Reaction, Range(3), Use when target hero would put a card in their discard pile

 That card instead goes back into their hand, and they may return up to two copies of it from their discard pile to the bottom of thei deck.
+Remove this card from the game when played.

 #### Ox Lore (x2)